ThomasFoydel/mern-heroku-template/README.md

 # a template for mern projects to be deployed to heroku

+To make it run locally you need to run <b>npm i</b> from the root folder, then <b>cd client</b> and <b>npm i</b> again.

+Rename your React app project folder "client" and replace the client folder with it.
+Import/use your express routes in index.js.

-All of these commands must be run in a terminal <u>from the root folder of your project</u>:
+To deploy to Heroku, all of these commands must be run in a terminal <u>from the root folder of your project</u>:

 <b>heroku login</b>